-Dr. Carlos Pérez García-Pando is Ramón y Cajal Researcher, AXA Professor on Sand and Dust Storms (SDS) and Head of the Atmospheric Composition group at BSC composed by 15 researchers.
+Dr. Carlos Pérez García-Pando is Ramón y Cajal Researcher, AXA Professor on Sand and Dust Storms (SDS) and Head of the Atmospheric Composition group at BSC composed by 12 researchers.
 His research focuses on understanding the physical and chemical processes controlling atmospheric aerosols, and evaluating their effects upon climate, ocean biogeochemistry, air quality, and health.
 He is also a model developer with a large experience in HPC and operational forecasting.
-Between 2009 and 2016 he worked at the NASA Goddard Institute for Space Studies and Columbia University, where he served as PI and co-PI in competitive research projects funded by the U.S. Department of Energy, NASA and NOAA, with collaborators at NOAA/NCEP, NOAA/Geophysical Fluid Dynamics Laboratory, Princeton University and Cornell University.
-Aside of his significant research achievements related to dust-radiation interactions, dust-mineralogy, and dust effects on health, he led an international multiinstitutional initiative to develop a unique unified (regional and global) prediction model for weather, atmospheric aerosols, and chemistry that today provides operational forecasts widely used by the international scientific community, weather services, companies, and air quality managers.
-Dr. Pérez García-Pando's work has resulted in ~60 peer-reviewed papers (h-Index: 30, i10-Index: 52, citations: 3678, source: Google Scholar), 20 chapters in books/proceedings/reports, 200 contributions to conferences/workshops/seminars (30 as invited speaker) and the edition of a book of proceedings.
+Between 2009 and 2016 he worked at the NASA Goddard Institute for Space Studies and Columbia University, where he served as PI and co-PI in competitive research projects funded by the U.S. Department of Energy, NASA and NOAA, with collaborators at NOAA/National Centers for Environmental Prediction, NOAA/Geophysical Fluid Dynamics Laboratory, Princeton University and Cornell University.
+Aside of his significant research achievements related to dust-radiation interactions, dust-mineralogy, and dust effects on health, he led an international multi-institutional initiative to develop a unique unified (regional and global) prediction model for weather, atmospheric aerosols, and chemistry that today provides operational forecasts widely used by the international scientific community, weather services, companies, and air quality managers.
+Dr. Pérez García-Pando's work has resulted in ~55 peer-reviewed papers (h-Index: 28, i10-Index: 46, citations: 3186, source: Google Scholar), 20 chapters in books/proceedings/reports, 150 contributions to conferences/workshops/seminars (26 as invited speaker) and the edition of a book of proceedings.
 He organized an international conference and a workshop on SDS.
-He participated in 27 international (US and EU) and national projects (in 7 of them as PD, PI or co-PI).
+He participated in 27 international (US and EU) and national projects (in 6 of them as PD, PI or co-PI).
 He co-advised 3 PhD students, 3 Master students, and 1 Postdoc.
-His work was highlighted among others by NASA and the ECMWF, and covered by international media such as The Guardian.
-Dr. Pérez García-Pando was recently awarded with a 15 years AXA Chair to support an ambitious mineral dust research program at BSC and with an ERC Consolidator Grant (FRAGMENT) starting in October 2018.
+His work was highlighted among others by NASA and the European Centre for Medium-Range Weather Forecasts (ECMWF), and covered by international media such as The Guardian.
+Dr. Pérez García-Pando was recently awarded with an AXA Chair to support an ambitious mineral dust research program at BSC.